Skip to content

 Is SAP Commerce Cloud MACH-certified?

-No. SAP Commerce Cloud is not certified by the MACH Alliance.
-The platform implements MACH principles — especially API-first, cloud-native, and headless — but its monolithic Java backend doesn’t fully satisfy the microservices criterion.
-SAP’s approach is pragmatic: use a proven monolithic core with the option to extend through microservices on BTP.
+No. It implements MACH principles well on three of four axes (API-first, cloud-native, headless), but the monolithic Java backend doesn’t satisfy the microservices criterion.
+SAP’s approach is pragmatic: a proven monolithic core with the option to extend through microservices on BTP.

 What’s the difference between MACH and composable commerce?

-MACH describes the technical architecture (Microservices, API-first, Cloud-native, Headless).
-Composable commerce describes the business strategy — choosing best-of-breed components and assembling them into a commerce platform.
-You can be composable without being fully MACH, and you can be MACH without being composable.
+MACH describes the technical architecture.
+Composable commerce describes the business strategy: choosing best-of-breed components and assembling them into a commerce platform.
+You can be composable without being fully MACH, and MACH without being composable.
 Commerce Cloud supports composable approaches through its extension mechanism and API layer.

 Can I build a non-Angular frontend with Commerce Cloud?

-Yes.
+Absolutely.
 The OCC APIs are technology-agnostic REST endpoints.
-While SAP’s Composable Storefront is Angular-based, you can build with React, Vue, Next.js, Svelte, or any framework that consumes REST APIs.
+While SAP’s Composable Storefront is Angular, you can build with React, Vue, Next.js, Svelte, or anything that consumes REST APIs.
 You lose SAP’s pre-built storefront components but gain full frontend control.
+We’ve done this on several projects and it works well.

 How does MACH architecture affect performance?

 Done right, it improves performance.
-Headless architecture enables server-side rendering and edge caching for the storefront.
-API-first means you can cache API responses at the CDN level.
+Headless enables server-side rendering and edge caching.
+API-first means CDN-level caching of API responses.
 Cloud-native gives you auto-scaling.
-The main performance risk is over-decomposition — too many microservices calling each other creates latency overhead that a well-tuned monolith avoids.
+The main risk is over-decomposition: too many microservices calling each other creates latency overhead that a well-tuned monolith avoids.

 What’s the cost of implementing MACH with Commerce Cloud?

-The platform cost doesn’t change — Commerce Cloud licensing is based on GMV regardless of architecture.
-The implementation cost increases if you build custom microservices on BTP or replace SAP’s standard storefront with a custom frontend.
-For most implementations, using Commerce Cloud’s standard capabilities with the Composable Storefront is more cost-effective than a full custom MACH stack.
+The platform cost doesn’t change.
+Commerce Cloud licensing is based on GMV regardless of architecture.
+Implementation cost increases if you build custom microservices on BTP or replace the standard storefront with a custom frontend.
+For most implementations, using Commerce Cloud’s standard capabilities with the Composable Storefront is more cost-effective than going full custom MACH.

 Solutions for E-Commerce